Fact Sheet H5

 Most independent officers have special relationships with parliamentary committees.

-The Public Accounts and Estimates Committee (PAEC) is involved with the Auditor-General in several ways.
-PAEC recommends new candidates to appoint to the position of Auditor-General.
-The Auditor-General also consults with PAEC on audit topics.
+The Public Accounts and Estimates Committee (PAEC) is involved with the Auditor-General and the Parliamentary Budget Officer (PBO) in several ways.
+PAEC recommends new candidates to appoint to the position of Auditor-General and PBO.
+The Auditor-General consults with PAEC on audit topics.
+PAEC reviews the PBO's resourcing and how well the PBO performs its functions.

 The Accountability and Oversight Committee oversees the Ombudsman and reviews their performance.